Daesol/primetime-app/README.md

 # Loading backend and react veiw
 1. first open up new terminal on primetime-app
+2. npm install
-2. npm start (backend)
+3. npm start (this is for backend)
-3. open up new terminal and cd to frontend
+4. open up new terminal and cd to frontend
+    # React-Redux && Thunk
+    1. cd frontend
+    2. npm install redux react-redux
+    3. npm install react-redux
+    3. install redux devtool from chrome app

+    # Chnage proxy
+    1. open /frontend/src/package.json
+    2. cd frontend
+    3. npm start
+    4. Once you run, your terminal will show "On Your Network: http://xxx.xxx.x.xxx:3000"
+    5. Copy the ip (not the 3000)
+    6. Paste it to "proxy" in package.json
+5. npm install
-4. npm start (React webview)
+6. npm start (React webview)

 # Parts that can be modified for better design
 1:31:00 --> ProductScreen